batzionb/backstage-plugins/plugins/orchestrator/quickstart.md

 ## Quickstart Guide

-This quickstart guide will help you install the Orchestrator using the helm chart and execute a sample workflow through the RHDH orchestrator plugin UI.
+This quickstart guide will help you install the Orchestrator using the helm chart and execute a sample workflow through the Red Hat Developer Hub orchestrator plugin UI.

 1. **Install Orchestrator**:
    Follow the provided [installation instructions for Orchestrator](https://www.parodos.dev/orchestrator-helm-chart/).